SavosRU/deta-telegram-binance-checker/README.md

-# Telegram Bot, built on Deta 🤖
+# 🌟 Telegram Bot, built to Deta 🌟

 Say hello to the Telegram Bot template!
 Built on the [grammY](https://grammy.dev/) framework and hosted by the [Deya](https://deta.sh/) serverless platform.